 The project should be able to address the problems identified in the feasibility study.
-Technical appraisal of WSS projects may require the lender to hire a consulting engineer to review the technical aspects of feasibility study.

-The appraisal team needs to answer the following questions;
+WSPs should seek to answer the following questions:

-- Is there a balance between water source capacity and facilities, and the average day or peak hour demand regardless of the level of water losses? - Is the pipe network appropriately sized to maintain minimum and maximum pressures? - Is there a study on identifying and segregating the causes of non-revenue water?
+- Is there a balance between water source capacity and facilities, and the average day or peak hour demand regardless of the level of water losses? - Is the pipe network appropriately sized to maintain minimum and maximum pressures? - Is there a study on identifying and segregating the causes of nonrevenue water?
 Are the recommended corrective measures relevant to the identified causes of NRW? - Is the project technically feasible in the proposed project site? - Is the technology appropriate for the present level of expertise of the WSP?
 Will it require capacity building and staff training?